Sunday, December 13, 2020

 MUSIC

 The theme song is Disco Matanga by Kenyan boy band Sauti Sol, SA rapper Sho Madjozi and Real Black Motion.
 There are several other African tracks, including music by Simisola “Simi” Ogunleye, Babatunde Olatunji and Sampa the Great .
 In my opinion, Final Form by Sampa the Great should have been the theme song.
-It has a more relevant tempo, energy, beat and is about ‘Black Power’.
+It has a more relevant tempo, energy, beat, and is about ‘Black Power’.
 Disco Matanga is too ‘bubble gum’ pop.
-The best thing about it is that it features Sho Madjozi (and that’s not ‘throwing shade’, it’s just how the cookie crumbled).
+The best thing about it is that it features Sho Madjozi (and that’s not ‘throwing shade’, it’s just how the cookie crumbles).
 Sauti Sol harmonies are great as usual but the song has no ‘wow factor’ and they sing in Luhya, a language that has few speakers outside Kenya.
 Given the show’s Pan-African feel, they should have sung in Kiswahili (which they have done before).
-Kiswahili is an AU-backed language with over 100 million speakers worldwide.
+After all, Kiswahili is an AU-backed language with over 100 million speakers worldwide.

 On a side note, I have been checking out Kenya’s ‘gengetone’ music trend and my conclusion is that when they start sounding like Sampa the Great, they will have reached their ‘final form’.
 (Now that’s shade!)